energywebfoundation/origin/packages/ew-utils-demo/README.md

 This demo is using raw-transactions, so you don't have to unlock your accounts in the blockchain-client.
 Because this demo was developed with Tobalaba in mind the current gasPrice is set to 0 thus enabling sending transaction from accounts without any balance.<br>
 Currently the demo is configured to use the port <code>8545</code>.
 In case you're using your own client please make sure that the client is listening to that port. <br>

+Apart from starting a blockchain you must also start a test backend server using the command <code>npm run start-test-backend</code>.
+This is because, with release B some of the non-vital data is stored off chain on a server.
+Hence the deployment of test backend is necessary for demo purposes.<br>

 We strongly recommend to change the keys included in this repo when running on a public chain (see configuration)

 ## Configuration